Roger Clarke's Web-Site

 From Clarke (2023b, 2023a)

-The theory reviewed in this section is extended in the following section to encompass Authorization, in order to lay the foundation for an assessment of the suitability of the conventional approaches to authorization described earlier in this article.
+To lay the foundation for an assessment of the suitability of the conventional approaches to authorization described earlier in this article, the theory reviewed in this section is extended in the following section to encompass Authorization.

 5. A Generic Theory of Authorization (GTAz)

 This section applies the Pragmatic Metatheoretic Model (PMM) and the Generic Theory of Authentication (GTA), outlined above, and presents a new Generic Theory of Authorization (GTAz).
-Some aspects of this theory have been previously presented, in Clarke (2023c).
-Additional terms are defined in Figure 5D.
-All definitions are reproduced in an associated Glossary (Clarke 2024).
+Some aspects of this theory have been presented previously, in Clarke (2023c).
+Figure 5D defines additional terms.
+All definitions are reproduced in an associated Glossary (Clarke 2024a).

 An Actor that has a Permission needs to be provided with the capability to exercise it.
-An Entity that can provide that capability needs to receive a request from the Actor, and check the request, and the recorded information about the Actor and its Permissions, and, if the checks are satisfied, establish a Session that enables the Permissions to be exercised.
+An Entity that can provide that capability needs to receive a request from the Actor, and check the request, and the recorded information about the Actor and its Permissions.
+If the checks are satisfied, the Entity establishes a Session that enables the Permissions to be exercised.
 That process is referred to as Access Control.

 A comprehensive model of these processes needs to encompass the possibility (and, in practice, likelihood) that an Actor other than the intended Actor may endeavour to take advantage of the Permissions that the intended Actor has been granted.
 Such an Actor is referred to as an Imposter.
 Checks undertaken as part of the Operational Phase need to ensure that the intended Actors are provided with a Session and appropriate Permissions, and Imposters are not.
 The term Masquerade refers to Actions that are performed by an Imposter.

 A further category of abuse needs to be recognised and defined.
 A Permission may be absolute, but in many cases it is qualified in some way.
-It may apply to all Instances of a Resource, some, or just one (e.g. a single Data Record).
-It may apply to any Purpose or Task, or a quite specific Purpose or Task (e.g. display of, or modification of, some Data-Items but not others).
+It may apply to all Instances of a Resource, some, or just one (e.g. a single Data-Record).
+It may apply to any general Purpose (such as maintenance of an organisation's relationships with its customers) or Task (a particular business process such as establishment of a Data-Record for a new customer) or a quite specific Purpose (such as notify customers of an impending change in Terms of Service) or Task (e.g. display of Data-Items relevant to a particular transaction).
 A Permission Breach occurs if the Actor has broader access than that defined in the Permissions, or performs an Action for a Purpose or Task that is not encompassed by the Permission.

 Figure 5D: Terms Relating to Authorization